 Chinese red yeast rice may also be an additional option for some people.
 This dietary supplement produces substances that also inhibit the HMG-CoA reductase enzyme, the target of statin medications.

 However, statins have greater cholesterol-lowering potential, and as an OTC supplement, Chinese red yeast rice can vary in potency and quality, just as OTC fish oil supplements can.
-Also, some products may contain harmful contaminants.
+Also, some products

 Because of this, it is important to speak with a doctor before using Chinese red yeast rice for any health condition.